mailup/bee-rails-app-example/README.md

 http://help.beefree.io/hc/en-us

-To request a beta account to try the BEE Plugin, head to [beefree.io](https://beefree.io) and click "Embed BEE in your app" in the top navigation bar
+To request a beta account to try the BEE Plugin, head to [beefree.io](https://beefree.io) and click "Embed BEE in your app" in the top navigation bar.

 # Getting Started